rskupnik/rskupnik.github.io/_posts/2017-04-30-hello-world.md

 I also promise to not overuse the :) emote as much as I did in this post.

-Stay tuned and remember to have fun, whatever you're doing! (unless it's illegal or something, then you should not have any fun doing it)
+Stay tuned and remember to have fun, whatever you're doing! (unless it's illegal or something, then you should not :) )